 The JPB is exposed to various risks of loss including but not limited to those related to torts; theft of, damage to, and destruction of assets; errors and omissions, and natural disasters.
 The JPB is self-insured for a portion of its public liability and damage to property.
-As of June 30, 2018, coverage provided by self-insurance and excess coverage (purchased by or for the JPB) is generally summarized as follows:
+As of June 30, 2019, coverage provided by self-insurance and excess coverage (purchased by or for the JPB) is generally summarized as follows:

-Type of coverage Excess Insurance Railroad Liability and Property of Others \$1,000,000 Self Insured Retention \$300,000,000 Per Occurrence/ Annual Aggregate \$200,000,000 carried by the JBP and \$100,000,000 carried by the Caltrain operator, TASI Real and Personal Property \$100,000 Maximum Self-Insured Retention \$400,000,000 2-Year Policy Loss Limit Public Official Liability \$75,000 Self-Insured Retention \$15,000,000 Aggregate Special Events \$25,000 Self-Insured Retention Per Occurrence \$2,000,000 Per Occurrence / \$4,000,000 Aggregate Environmental Liability \$50,000 Self-Insured Retention \$10,000,000 2-Year Policy Aggregate
+Type of Coverage Self-Insured Retention Excess Insurance Railroad Liability and Property of Others \$2.000.000 Self Insured Refention Real and Personal Property \$100,000 Maximum Self-Insured Retention \$400,000,000 Public Official Liability \$75,000 Self-Insured Retention \$15,000,000 Aggregate Special Events \$25,000 Self-Insured Retention Per Occurrence \$2,000,000 Per Occurrence / \$4,000,000 Aggregate Environmental Liability \$50,000 Self-Insured Retention \$10,000,000 2-Year Policy Aggregate (FY19-FY20)

 All rolling stock is insured at full replacement value.
 Total insurable values (TIV) covering all rolling stock, real and personal property, tunnels, bridges and stations exceeds \$1 billion.
 The JPB carries a \$400,000,000 loss limit per occurrence.
 Terrorism coverage is included.
 JPB owns four parcels of vacant property that do not require flood insurance.
-Earthquake coverage remains cost prohibitive, and as such, is not procured.
+Earthquake coverage remains cost prohibitive; as such it is not procured.
 To date, there have been no significant reductions in any of the JPB's insurance coverage.
 Settlements have not exceeded coverages for each of the past three fiscal years.

 The unpaid claims liabilities are based on the results of actuarial studies and include amounts for claims incurred but not reported.
 Claims liabilities are calculated considering the effects of inflation, recent claim settlement trends including frequency and amount of payouts and other economic and social factors.
 Annual expense is charged using various allocation methods that include actual costs, trends in claims experience and number of participants.
 The estimate of the claims liability also includes amounts for incremental claim adjustment expenses related to specific claims and other claim adjustment expense regardless of whether allocated to specific claims.
 It is the JPB's practice to obtain full actuarial studies annually.

-Changes in the balances of self-insured claims liabilities for public liability and property damage for the years ended June 30, 2018 and 2017 are as follows:
+Changes in the balances of self-insured claims liabilities for public liability and property damage for the years ended June 30, 2019 and 2018 are as follows:

-2018 2017 Self-insured claims liabilities, beginning of year \$ 5,964,183 \$ 5,964,183 Incurred claims and changes in estimates (2,590,980) 692,884 Claim payments and related costs (1,156,202) (692,884) Total self-insured claims liabilities 2,217,001 5,964,183 Less current portion 1,202,626 3,200,406 Noncurrent portion \$ 1,014,375 \$ 2,763,777
+2019 2018 Self-insured claims liabilities, beginning of year \$ 2,217,001 \$ 5,964,183 Incurred claims and changes in estimates (181,873) (2,590,980) Claim payments and related costs (424,451) (1,156,202) Total self-insured claims liabilities 1,610,677 2,217,001 Less current portion 887,433 1,202,626 Noncurrent portion \$ 723,244 \$ 1,014,375